brightway-lca/ecoinvent_interface/README.md

 ### `EcoinventInterface` *release* files

-But most of you are here for the *release* files.
+Most of you are here for the *release* files.
 We first need to figure what system models are available for our desired version:

 ```python
 ei.get_system_models('3.7.1')